autometrics-dev/autometrics-py/README.md

 ## Features

-- ✨ `autometrics` decorator instruments any function or class method to track the most useful metrics
+- ✨ `@autometrics` decorator instruments any function or class method to track the most useful metrics
 - 💡 Writes Prometheus queries so you can understand the data generated without knowing PromQL